Sun Tolerant Japanese Maples

 Many of the coralinium-type trees take significant amounts of sun and may be considered for sunny locations.
 Not widely tested but these trees do take sun, with the right conditions they will take full sun.
 The spring leaves on these trees emerge neon pink turning to coral pink, soft apricot, and salmon before turning green in the summer.
 Fall color is bright red.
 Shin Deshojo is about 10' tall, while Shin Chishio matures to about 16' tall.
 A mature specimen of Shin Chishio is growing behind our waterfall.
 A favorite with many of our staff.

 Shirazz is vivid pink in the spring with green and cream variegation.
-Fall color for Shirazz is red, Takes full sun well and have better color in sun.
+Fall color for Shirazz is an intense red, Height is 15'.
+Takes full sun well and has better color in sun.
 A nursery favorite.

 This unusual cultivar has wide leaves with a dark purple-red color, turning vibrant crimson in late fall.
 The tree is vigorous when young eventually reaching a height of up to 15' with a wide, full upright form.
 We have a large mature specimen in our nursery.